KaPodgaets/hamal-backend/architecture/features/ARCH-feature-citizen-workflow-v1.md

 1.  **Get Next Record (`GET /api/citizens/next`)**:
     - An operator requests the next available record.
-    - The system executes an atomic database transaction to find the first citizen with `Status = Pending`.
+    - The system executes an atomic database transaction to find the first citizen where `Status = Pending` and `AppearanceCount <= 3`, ordering first by `AppearanceCount` (ascending) and then by `Id`.
+    - If a record is found, its `AppearanceCount` is immediately incremented by one.
-    - It updates the record's `Status` to `InProgress`, sets the `LockedByUserId` to the operator's ID, and sets `LockedUntil` to 30 minutes in the future.
+    - The system then updates the record's `Status` to `InProgress`, sets the `LockedByUserId` to the operator's ID, and sets `LockedUntil` to 30 minutes in the future.
     - This locked record is then returned to the operator.
 Due to `SKIP LOCKED`, concurrent requests will not block and will be assigned the next available record.
+    - Records that reach an `AppearanceCount` of 3 are effectively removed from this queue, preventing them from being repeatedly assigned.
 2.  **Update Record (`PUT /api/citizens/{id}`)**:
     - The operator submits changes for the record they have locked.
     - The system first validates the incoming data against the `UpdateCitizenCommandValidator` rules.
 If invalid, it returns a `400 Bad Request`.